 This stylish black caddy from Wayfair hangs over the top of your shower, looks cute and is great for storing toiletries.

-Revamping the room from scratch and looking for some small bathroom storage?
+Revamping the room from scratch and looking for some small bathroom storage ideas?
 If your bathroom has a cavity wall, you could create a pocket within it into which you can sink a storage cabinet.
 Better still, if the cabinet has a mirrored front, its bulk will be further reduced and disguised.

 This compact Jarrow Wall Cabinet is doubly functional: not only does it contain multiple, customisable shelves, but it also has a mirrored front (that really does look like a smartly framed mirror.
 Available at Neptune.